Mitch Lamoureux

 Mitch Lamoureux (born August 22, 1962) is a Canadian former professional ice hockey player.
+He played 73 games in the National Hockey League with the Pittsburgh Penguins and Philadelphia Flyers from 1983 to 1988.
+The rest of his career, which lasted from 1982 to 1999, was spent in the minor leagues and in Europe.

+Biography

 Lamoureux was born in Ottawa, Ontario, but grew up in Nepean, Ontario.
 He played in the NHL with the Pittsburgh Penguins and Philadelphia Flyers.
 He was inducted into the AHL Hall of Fame in the class of 2011.

-He is currently employed by PA Central Credit Union as Director of Business Development.
+He was later employed by PA Central Credit Union as Director of Business Development.